gramineproject/gramine/LibOS/shim/test/ltp/README.rst

 ``./runltp_xml.py``.
 Options can be overridden as parameters to ``-o`` argument.
 See ``--help``.

-A lot of LTP tests cause problems in Graphene.
+A lot of LTP tests cause problems in Gramine.
 The ones we've already analyzed should have an appropriate comment in the ``ltp.cfg`` file.

 SGX mode